|

 The contrasts in density and other plasma parameters can be retrieved by using the boundary treatment based on the projected normal characteristic method [c.f.
 Hayashi, ApJS 2005]. |

-This VRML (Virtual Reality Modeling Language; gzipped, 148kB) shows the coronal magnetic field lines, and another one (gzipped, 552kB) does both field lines and magnetically inverse surfaces (where Br is zero). |
+This VRML (Virtual Reality Modeling Language; gzipped, 148kB) shows the coronal magnetic field lines, and another one (gzipped, 552kB) does both field lines and magnetically neutral surfaces (zero-Br contour surfaces). |

-The left plot (and mpg or mp4 movie) shows a case of eruptive event; particles are traced in time dependent MHD systems, starting from the site at which a "fireball" with thermal energy comparable with M-class flare is given. |
+The left plot (and mpeg or mp4 movie) shows a case of eruptive event; particles are traced in time dependent MHD systems, starting from the site at which a "fireball" with thermal energy comparable with that of an M-class flare is given. |

 Cross-section view of a three-dimensional simulated solar wind structure